 In fact, this lens is considered as the very first macro lens in the world of feature the exclusive SWM (Silent Wave Motor), and VR (Vibration Reduction) which are primarily designed for macro and close-up photography.
 It also offers a unique level of versatility, allowing it for use in different photographic situations.
 The VR feature of this lens also features three shutter speed stop equivalence which allows for the use of slower shutter speeds while maintaining the sharpness of image still, even in low-light conditions.

-Buying Guide for the Best Lenses for Nikon D7100
+Buying Guide for the Best Lenses for Nikon D7100 in 2019

 With all of the lens that is currently begging for your attention, deciding which one to get first can be unnecessarily daunting.
 In order to come up with the best purchasing decision, you can start by taking these factors into serious consideration.